kasturigavali/Cheapeats/README.md

 2. Version Control: Changes can be distributed across a team without risking file loss and overwrites.
 You can also tag and branch and keep up with multiple versions.

-3. Evaluate and Access:  Even though we had great ideas from beginning regarding how the website should look, we evaluated and accesses what we can work on as per requirements, data available and time constraints and made changes accordingly throughout the process.
+3. Evaluate and Accesses:  Even though we had great ideas from beginning regarding how the website should look, we evaluated and accesses what we can work on as per requirements, data available and time constraints and made changes accordingly throughout the process.

 4. We can have great design ideas but what matters in the end is what kind of working software we can deliver in the limited time frame.